Arthur Allan Thomas: Trials

 In June of 1972, at the request of the Arthur Thomas Retrial Committee, the New Zealand government sent the shell casing found in the Crewe garden, and Arthur's gun, to England for testing.
 While the English experts could not prove or disprove that the casing came from Arthur's gun, they did note that, after four months in the soil, the casing should have been corroded.
 It was not.
 In August 1972, the Court of Appeal considered this new evidence and ordered a second trial.

-The retrial of Arthur Allan Thomas began on the 26th of March 1973.
+The retrial of Arthur Allan Thomas began on 26 March 1973.
 This time, the focus of the defence was on proving that the bullet casing found in the Crewe garden did not come from Arthur's rifle.

-The bullets used to kill the Crewes were Number Eight bullets, manufactured by Imperial Chemicals Company, or ICI, and not made since 1962.
-Dr. Jim Sprott, a scientist working on behalf of the defense, testified that when he examined the ‘number eight’ bullet and the cartridge alleged to be shot from Arthur’s rifle, he saw that the ICI logo on the bottom of the bullets was slightly different than that on the casing--the 'C' in the logo on the bullets was smaller.
+The bullets used to kill the Crewes were Number Eight bullets, manufactured by Imperial Chemical Industries, or ICI, and not made since 1962.
+Dr. Jim Sprott, a scientist working on behalf of the defence, testified that when he examined the 'number eight' bullet and the cartridge alleged to be shot from Arthur's rifle, he saw that the ICI logo on the bottom of the bullets was slightly different than that on the casing--the 'C' in the logo on the bullets was smaller.

 Dr. Sprott put out a public call for Number Eight bullets; he received 22,000 bullets.
 In all cases, the 'C' on the bullets was smaller than that on the casing from the Crewe's garden, meaning that the cartridge case found in the garden could not have come from the bullets that killed Jeannette and Harvey Crewe.
 ICI Australia agreed.
 But ICI New Zealand, testifying for the Crown, said that the bullet could have come from that casing.

-On April 20th 1973, the jury returned a verdict of guilty.
+On 20 April 1973, the jury returned a verdict of guilty.
 Again, Arthur Allan Thomas was sentenced to life in prison.
-The New Zealand Herald wrote of the chaos that ensued: “Screams, tears and angry protests threw the Supreme Court at Auckland into an uproar.”
+The New Zealand Herald wrote of the chaos that ensued: "Screams, tears and angry protests threw the Supreme Court at Auckland into an uproar."

 Arthur went back to Pare.
 Five weeks later, the Court of Appeal rejected his case again.